-During the current financial year, the management performed an impairment test for Cavu Corp Pte Limited, CSL Communication (Shenzhen) Co.
-Limited and Mobile Services International Co.
-Limited (2015: Affinity Capital Pte Limited, Cavu Corp Pte Limited, CSL Communication (Shenzhen) Co.
-Limited and Mobile Services International Co.
-Limited).
-In light of losses incurred and to the extent, the carrying amount of the investment exceeded the recoverable amount, an impairment loss of \$\$1,358,000 (2015: \$\$2,217,000) was recognised for the financial year ended 31 December 2016.
-During the current financial year, the Company has written back impairment losses of \$\$10,895,000 based on the recoverable amount of a subsidiary.
-The recoverable amounts of these investments has been determined based on management's estimation of the fair value of the subsidiaries' assets and liabilities as at the financial year end.
-The measurement was categorised as a Level 3 fair value, as defined in Note 40 to the financial statements.
-The significant assumptions used refer to the fair value of the subsidiaries' investment properties and property, plant and equipment (Note 17 and 18).
+No impairment loss was made for the financial year ended 31 December 2017 (2016: Impairment loss of \$\$1,358,000).
+During the current financial year, the Company has written back impairment losses of \$\$3,299,000 (2016: \$\$10,895,000) based on the recoverable amount of its subsidiaries.
+The recoverable amount of investment has been determined based on management's assessment of the fair value of the subsidiaries' assets and liabilities as at the financial year end.
+The measurement was categorised as a Level 2 fair value, as defined in Note 40 to the financial statements.
+The significant assumptions used refer to the fair value of the subsidiaries' investment properties and property, plant and equipment (Notes 17 and 16).